-The method of your communication is also essential.
+The method of communication is also essential.
 Be aware of the pitfalls that can come from using the wrong method of communication.
 If your team member lacks trust or has had negative past experiences, a correction sent through text can cause unintended insecurities.
-Understand that your choice of communication channel can play a role in creating a feeling of transparency.
+Understand that your choice of the communication channel can play a role in creating a feeling of transparency.
 Sometimes in-person is best!
 Be sure you are building trust by sharing your failures, struggles, and weaknesses.

-When a team member is stuck during a project or recognizes they will fail to reach an expected outcome, if you are the kind of leader who can acknowledges their own imperfections, you’ll be more approachable.
+When a team member is stuck during a project or recognizes they will fail to reach an expected outcome, if you are the kind of leader who can acknowledge their own imperfections, you’ll be more approachable.
 If you find yourself continually discovering team member mistakes on your own or finding out about failures at the last minute, then it’s likely that you could better utilize transparency in your leadership.

 Leading With Empathy